 An epidural steroid injection (ESI) is a safe, image-guided procedure used to relieve pain caused by inflammation or compression of the spinal nerves.

-By placing anti-inflammatory medication near the affected nerves, this treatment can ease symptoms of sciatica, herniated discs, or spinal stenosis—often helping patients return to normal activity without surgery.
+By placing anti-inflammatory medication near the affected nerves, this treatment can ease symptoms of sciatica, herniated discs, or spinal stenosis often helping patients return to normal activity without surgery.

-Epidural steroid injections are commonly recommended when pain radiates from
+Epidural steroid injections are commonly recommended when pain radiates from the spine into the arms or legs often due to nerve irritation.

 ESIs can help with: